Dk15rk22/M1_Game_Snakes-And-Ladders/6_Report/README.md

-# REQUIREMENTS
+# Requirements
-# Identifying Features
+# Identify Features

 ## Introduction
   In this project, a version of the Snakes and Ladders game program in C is developed which will perform snakes and ladders game winning or loosing depending on the input from the user.